MicrosoftDocs/Viva/Viva/insights/advanced/analyst/what-is-an-employee-retention-model.md

 - Employee retention is the ability of an organization to keep its employees.
 - Employee attrition or churn is the natural reduction of the workforce through reasons like retirement, sickness, death, or resignations.
 - Employee turnover measures all terminations, which includes positions that are refilled.
-We'll use attrition as a synonym for turnover.
+Attrition can be considered a subset of turnover, since turnover includes all types of employee departures and replacements.

 The concepts are closely related.
 In this playbook, we'll focus on a specific subset of employee attrition: voluntary.
 But the general principles and approach can be used for similar scenarios.